Tagalog Wikipedia: History

 The Tagalog Wikipedia was launched on 1 December 2003, as the first Wikipedia in a language of the Philippines.

-As of 3 February 2011, it has more than 50,000 articles.
+On 3 February 2011, it got more than 50,000 articles.
 Bantayan, Cebu became the 10,000th article on 20 October 2007, while Pasko sa Pilipinas (Christmas in the Philippines) became the 15,000th article on 24 December 2007.
 Localization of software messages through the Betawiki (or translatewiki.net) was finished on 6 February 2009.

 In 2011, the Tagalog Wikipedia was part of the WikiHistories fellowship research project of the Wikimedia Foundation.
 The project tries to capture the triumphs, failures, and daily struggles of the editors working to make the dream of globally shared knowledge a reality.